-Grants Pass History
+History of Grants Pass

 Trees create a frame around one of Grants Pass downtown historic buildings, a tall blue victorian style with a tower-like room and elegant details.